Max-spec007/boot2boot-api/README.md

 **Unsolved problems which would be fixed in future iterations**:

-- add the ability to leave a review for an event
+- add the ability to leave a review for an event.
-- categorize events inside components sorted by types of events
+- categorize events inside components sorted by types of events.
 - add on a location/map feature for the events created.

 **Catalog of Routes (paths and methods) that the API expects**: